Thank you for your interest in the Wang Lab! Available opportunities are listed below. If you have any questions, please contact Maureen Kirsch.

 - Developing single cell flow cytometry, RNA-Seq and epigenomics analysis workflows.

-- Integrating multiple genomic experimental data to identify functional elements using machine learning approaches.
+- Integrating multiple genomic experimental data to identify functional elements.

 Projects will require some programming skills, some basic concepts of biology and likely some mathematics and statistics.
 Students will also have opportunities to collaborate with experimental biomedical researchers.